Cornwall R.L.F.C.

-Cornwall R.L.F.C. is an English professional rugby league team based in Penryn, Cornwall.
-They will play their home matches at Penryn RFC's Memorial Ground.
+Cornwall RLFC was a British professional rugby league team based in Penryn, Cornwall, England.
+The club competed in the third-tier RFL League One from 2022 to 2025, when the club withdrew from the league and ceased operations mid-season.

 History

 2019–20: Ottawa Aces

 It was first announced in March 2019 that a consortium from Canada, led by Toronto Wolfpack founder Eric Perez, had purchased the Rugby Football League membership of club Hemel Stags and planned to relocate their licence to Canada.

 More due diligence took place during 2019 to decide if the club was ready to join League 1 for the 2020 season along with the New York City Rugby League, however at the end of July 2019 it was announced that the club would not enter the league in 2020 and would instead work towards joining the league in 2021.

 On 9 March 2020, Ottawa announced they would push back their debut season and enter League 1 in 2021.
 However, due to travel restrictions between Canada and the United Kingdom resulting from the COVID-19 pandemic, the Aces and the RFL agreed to defer entry to the League 1 another year again, until 2022.

 Come March 2021, it was announced Ottawa would compete in the newly founded North America Rugby League along with the Toronto Wolfpack, however Perez said the club still expected to play in League 1 in 2022 and suggested the club could play as a 2nd team in the NARL.

 On 22 October 2021, it was announced that Ottawa Aces would relocate back to the United Kingdom permanently due the "unstable operating environment" of running a club in the British leagues from Canada during a pandemic.
 They would also withdraw from the NARL effectively disbanding as the Ottawa Aces.